Through the Millennia

 Treaties and Termination

 The Coquilles’ traditional relationship to the land was shattered in the 1850s, as miners and settlers poured into the region.
 Treaties signed in 1851 and 1855 ceded more than 1 million acres to the U.S. government.
-Within a few years, the only Indians remaining in the region were the families of women who had married pioneer men, along with scattered fugitives who had fled the reservation.
+Within a few years, the only Indians remaining in the region were the families of women who had married pioneer men, and those who had managed to escape from the reservation.
 In the void left by the Indians’ departure, white Americans soon built flourishing communities.

 Congress did not ratify the treaties of the 1850s, and the Coquilles received no reservation land base of their own.
 In 1954, when Congress terminated federal recognition of 61 Western Oregon tribes and bands, the only remaining “Indian lands” on the South Coast consisted of a six-acre patch at Empire, surrounding the Tribal Hall.